 Top Reasons to Visit and Do Safari in Tanzania

-Safari happens almost everywhere you look in Tanzania.
+Safari in Tanzania happens almost everywhere you look.
 It’s been a way of life here for decades.
-Few destinations in Africa can rival Tanzania’s sheer diversity of wildlife and landscapes.
+Few destinations in Africa can rival Safari in Tanzania’s sheer diversity of wildlife and landscapes.

-From the never-ending savannah of the Serengeti to the beaches and coral reefs of tropical Zanzibar, a Tanzania safari delivers one fascinating experience after another.
+From the never-ending savannah of the Serengeti to the beaches and coral reefs of tropical Zanzibar, a Safari in Tanzania delivers one fascinating experience after another.

 #1 – The Great Wildebeest Migration is often called ‘The Greatest Show on Earth’ with good reason.